England women's national football team: Olympic Games

-England does not participate in the Women's Olympic Football Tournament, as the country does not have its own National Olympic Committee (NOC).
-Since England falls under the jurisdiction of the British Olympic Association, remit for an Olympic football team requires support from all four Home Nation associations.
-The Scottish Football Association (SFA), the Football Association of Wales (FAW) and the Irish Football Association (IFA) have all previously objected to the premise over fears that the team would erode the independence of their individual football associations.
-However, members of its team have played for the Great Britain women's Olympic football team at London 2012 having been granted automatic qualification as the host nation.
+England does not directly participate in football at the Summer Olympics, as the country does not have its own National Olympic Committee (NOC).
+Since England falls under the jurisdiction of the British Olympic Association, remit for an Olympic football team requires support from all four Home Nation associations: the Scottish Football Association (SFA), the Football Association of Wales (FAW) and the Irish Football Association (IFA), as well as the English Football Association (FA).
+In women's football, members of the England team played for the Great Britain women's Olympic football team at both London 2012 (having been granted automatic qualification as the host nation) and Tokyo 2020.

-An agreement in 2019 allows for England, as the highest-ranked home nation, to qualify an Olympic team on behalf of Great Britain.
-They successfully achieved this in time for Tokyo 2020 with England's result at the 2019 World Cup counting as the team's attempt to qualify.
-They qualified as one of the last three remaining European nations.
+With the other Home Nations associations reluctant to give up autonomy in men's football, no agreement could be reached before the qualifying events for Rio 2016, though the women's team would have qualified based on England's results.
+In 2019, ahead of the qualifying event for Tokyo 2020, an agreement was reached for the women's team that allowed for England, as the highest-ranked Home Nation, to qualify an Olympic team on behalf of Great Britain, which they achieved.

+For Paris 2024, England was again selected to attempt to qualify via the 2023–24 Women's Nations League on behalf of Great Britain, but did not achieve this.

 UEFA European Championship

-England first entered the UEFA Women's Championship in 1984, reaching the final that year and subsequently in both 2009 and 2022.
+England first entered the UEFA Women's Championship in the inaugural 1984 edition, and were runners-up that year and again in 2009.
+They won the tournament for the first time in 2022.
+They retained the title in 2025.
 The team have reached the semi-finals on three other occasions (1987, 1995, 2017), but failed to make it out of the group stage in three other editions (2001, 2005, 2013).
 England did not qualify in 1989, 1991, 1993 and 1997.